 19% of people over 16 years have a mental health problem.
-Higher than State average have high blood pressure.
+Higher than State average

+24% of people over 18 years have high blood pressure.
 Similar to State average

 48% of people over 16 years eat the recommended two serves of fruit daily.
 Equal to State average over drink at levels leading to long term harm.
 Lower than State average